liuweiseu/pywu/README.md

     wu.set_data(d[ch])
     wu.gen()
     ```
-    You can get more detail about the example [here](https://github.com/liuweiseu/pywu/blob/package-dev/examples/workunit_generator.py).
+    You can get more detail about the example [here](https://github.com/liuweiseu/pywu/blob/master/examples).
+Please use `./workunit_generator.py -h` to get more information about it.
 * Modify workunit header
-The workunit header is generated from a template [here](https://github.com/liuweiseu/pywu/blob/package-dev/pywu/wu_dict.py).
+The workunit header is generated from a template [here](https://github.com/liuweiseu/pywu/blob/master/pywu/wu_dict.py).
 Sometimes, you may want to change metadata in workunit header, you can refer the following code to change any metadata you want:
     ```python
     wu.init_header(info, coord, ch)